 A Christmas tree collar is simply a structured woven, metal or wood covering for your Christmas tree base.
 And while tree skirts have been the tree base covering options for decades, in the past few years, tree collars have made a rise in popularity.

-So, it’s been really fun to see all of the collar selections that retailers have brought to the market in the past few years.
-Moreover, they are made the right size to cover most tree stand and make it easy to create a beautiful finishing touch for your Christmas tree.
+It’s been really fun to see all of the collar selections that retailers have brought to the market in the past few years.
+Moreover, they are made the right size to cover most tree stand and make it easy to create the perfect finishing touch for your Christmas tree.

 They are so cute and popular, that they sell out early each season and I didn’t want you to miss them this year!
 I will usually suggest waiting to buy large purchases until a big sale weekend or holiday, but when it comes to tree collars, you’ll want to grab these while they are still in stock!